Our Services

 Published on: 2/24/2026

-There are several factors to consider.
-Persistent, symmetrical joint pain with swelling, warmth, and morning stiffness lasting over 30 to 60 minutes, often with fatigue or low fever, points more toward rheumatoid arthritis than wear and tear osteoarthritis, though infections, gout, overuse, and other autoimmune diseases can also cause aches.
+Rheumatoid arthritis (RA) typically causes persistent, symmetrical joint pain with swelling, warmth, and morning stiffness lasting longer than 30 to 60 minutes, often paired with fatigue or low-grade fever.
+These symptoms distinguish RA from osteoarthritis, though gout, infections, overuse injuries, and other autoimmune conditions can mimic it.

 Rheumatoid arthritis (RA) is a chronic autoimmune disease that causes inflammation in the joints.
 Unlike typical "wear and tear" arthritis, rheumatoid arthritis occurs when the immune system mistakenly attacks the lining of the joints.
 Over time, this can lead to joint damage and other health complications if not treated properly.